semgrep/semgrep-docs/docs/deployment/oss-deployment.md

 1. Create an account in [Semgrep Cloud Platform](https://semgrep.dev/login).
 2. Click **[Projects](https://semgrep.dev/orgs/-/projects)** > **Scan New Project** > Run scan in CI.
-3. Follow the steps in the setup to complete your migration.
+3. Follow the steps in the setup page to complete your migration.
 4. Optional: Remove the old CI job that does not use Semgrep Cloud Platform.

 ## Semgrep OSS jobs versus Semgrep Pro jobs

 | Feature  | Semgrep Pro CI (`semgrep ci`)| Semgrep OSS CI (`semgrep scan`) |
 | -------  | ------ | ------ |